jjohnson2701/EditsToISCEContainer/README.md

 JOBDIR can also be changed according to your file structure.
 A quick sketch of mine is provided at the bottom of the instructions
 Be sure the –username and –password fields have your earthdata login instead of mine. *Make a link to earthdata setup here
 ### 4. DEM setup:
-The DOCKER wants a dem in  “dem.envi” format, and I have not changed.
+The DOCKER wants a dem in  “dem.envi” format, and SRTM pixel convention.
 Convert the DEM (in my case, .tif files that came with geoid removed) to .envi using gdal_translate.
 ($ gdal_translate -of envi smaller_10m.tif mumbai10m.envi)

 Create an .xml file for the DEM.
 The automated gdal creation with the previous command is .aux.xml, which is not what you need.
 Use gdal2isce_xml.py, which creates an envi.xml file for you.